Kooroshoo/intro-to-robotics/docs/03-kinematics-and-trajectory-control.md

 # Part III: Kinematics and Trajectory Control

+Once we know where the robot is, we use control algorithms to move it to a goal.
+This is treated as an optimization problem: we want to minimize the distance error.

 Given a robot's joint angles, where does it end up?
 And once we know where it is, how do we drive it to a goal?
 This chapter covers both: **forward kinematics** computes a robot's pose from its joints, and **differential kinematics** (Jacobians) drives control toward a target, treated as an optimization problem where we minimize the distance error.

 ## Forward Kinematics